 The Catholic teaching on sainthood conflicts with the Bible’s definition of saint.
 According to the Bible, a saint is anyone who has come to faith in Christ and is thereby made righteous.
-Although Christians should live “saintly” lives, even saints can be a motley crew at times.
+Although Christians should live “saintly” lives, even saints can fail to do so at times.
 Paul refers to the Corinthian believers as “saints” in 1 Corinthians 1:2 (NASB and ESV).
 As you read 1 Corinthians, you will find that the people were not acting very “saintly,” and Paul has to chastise them.
 They were not living up to their position as saints in Christ, but they were saints nonetheless.
 There is no such thing as a “patron saint” to whom one prays in the Bible.

 In Roman Catholic theology, no one can be absolutely sure of his eternal destiny, for even the best of men may commit a mortal sin and die outside of grace.
 To speak of assurance of salvation is considered the sin of presumption.
 However, there are some people who have lived such exemplary lives that the Church is confident of their eternal destiny and so “canonizes” them—officially recognizes them as saints.
 According to Catholic doctrine, these saints not only have enough righteousness for themselves, but they have excess righteousness that can be used to make up some of the deficiencies of their fellow human beings.